 It is recommended that you register at the nearest healthcare centre or healthcare facility and apply for a General Practitioner (GP).
-In addition to general medical services, the healthcare centres provide maternity care, infant and paediatric health care, nursing service in schools and home care/nursing services.
+In addition to general medical services, the healthcare centres provide maternity care, infant and paediatric healthcare, nursing service in schools and home care and nursing services.

-People, children included who have not acquired rights to health insurance must pay all cots and fees for health care services.
+People, children included, who have not acquired rights to health insurance must pay all costs and fees for healthcare services.

-Heilsugæsla Höfðuborgasvæðisins is responsible for the operation of 15 healthcare centres in the capital region.
-Locations can be found here on this interactive map.
+Heilsugæsla Höfuðborgarsvæðisins (Reykjavík Healthcare Centres) is responsible for the operation of 15 healthcare centres in the capital region.
+Locations can be found here on an interactive map.